 - Go to Oauth 2.0 Playground

 - Select Analytics API and click on the Authorize APIs button with providing your related account credentials

 - Generate the access token by clicking on the Exchange authorization code for tokens and set it to the access token variable in the provided R script

-From the below, you can retrieve the number of the profiles which registered under your Google Analytics account.
-With this you can have the related GA profile id.
-Before retrieving profiles ensure that access token is present.
+From the below, you can retrieve the number of profiles registered under your Google Analytics account.
+With this, you can have the related GA profile id.
+Before retrieving profiles ensure that the access token is present.

 We can retrieve the profile by requesting to Management API with accesstoken as a parameter, it will return the JSON response.
 Here are the steps to convert the response to the list and store it in to the data frame object profiles.

 # For requesting the GA profiles and store the JSON response in to GA.profiles.Json variable GA.profiles.Json <- getURL(paste("https://www.googleapis.com/analytics/v3/management/accounts/~all/webproperties/~all/profiles?access_token=",access_token, sep="", collapse = ",")) # To convert resonse variable GA.profiles.Json to list GA.profiles.List <- fromJSON(GA.profiles.Json, method='C') # Storing the profile id and name to profile.id and profile.name variable GA.profiles.param <- t(sapply(GA.profiles.List$items, '[', 1:max(sapply(GA.profiles.List$items, length)))) profiles.id <- as.character(GA.profiles.param[, 1]) profiles.name <- as.character(GA.profiles.param[, 7]) # Storing the profile.id and profile.name to profiles data.frame profiles <- data.frame(id=profiles.id,name=profiles.name)

 We have stored the profiles information in profiles data frame with profile id and profile name.
 We can print the retrieved list by following code